scottfrederick/spring-music/README.markdown

 If more than one service containing any of these values is bound to the application, the application will throw an exception and fail to start.

+After install in the 'cf' [command-line interface for Cloud Foundry](http://docs.cloudfoundry.com/docs/using/managing-apps/cf/), the application can be pushed using these commands:

 ~~~
 $ ./gradlew assemble